Photography by Ella Chester and Katie O'Neill

 Jason's first feature ‘In Another Life’ won Best UK Feature at Raindance Film Festival 2017 and picked up the prestigious British Independent Film Discovery Award.
 The picture - which is based on the stories and testimonies of refugees living in the camp - was filmed on a shoestring budget in the Calais Jungle.
 Jason got a group of friends together and travelled to the area of Calais to deliver aid and shoot the drama.
 In 2013 he directed and co-wrote the short film ‘Going to Mecca’ with David Isaac which won the Virgin Media Shorts Award that year.
 The film was made using the 30k prize money from his 2011 Virgin Media shorts winning film '2:20'.

-Jason has a number of exciting new projects in the pipeline, including TV work with the BBC and a feature based around an extraordinary true life Manchester crime story.
+Jason is involved in a number of exciting new projects, including directing episodes of Coronation Street, TV work with the BBC and a feature based around an extraordinary true life Manchester crime story.

 THE SHOOT: HOME Manchester